Woman&Home Books and Fiction Editor Emma Shacklock reveals her top tips for achieving self publishing success...

 2. Print isn’t everything when it comes to self publishing

-Quality does also affect performance and with digital copies it is easier to rectify mistakes and generally update details within hours.
+Quality affects performance and with digital copies it is easier to rectify mistakes and generally update details within hours.
 But if your heart is set on print, there are also ways to do this more simply and in connection with eBook versions.

 As you write your book descriptions, key words, categories and blurb, make sure to make this metadata – data that gives information about other data, in this case, your book – focused.
 On KDP you can fill in the sections yourself so why not mention in the blurb that fans of a particular author or genre might love yours?
 It will help browsers stumble upon your book.